 "Like many cities, Nashville is on the precipice of change.
 We are boosting mass transit, making it possible for the city to be more mobile, and we are fighting to raise the wage for hardworking families.
 As exciting as these developments may be, we know the levers of change will not happen automatically; we have to create the conditions for positive change to occur." -- Erica Gilmore

 Erica Gilmore has spent her entire career fighting for traditionally marginalized and middle-class communities.
-She has served as a Metropolitan Government of Nashville and Davidson County At-Large Council Member, Speaker Pro Tempore and District 19 city council member -- earning a reputation as strong, pragmatic legislator who champions bold, and progressive solutions to remedy our city's toughest challenges.
+She has served as a Metropolitan Government of Nashville and Davidson County At-Large Council Member, Speaker Pro Tempore, Minority Caucus President, and District 19 city council member -- earning a reputation as strong, pragmatic legislator who champions bold, and progressive solutions to remedy Nashville's toughest challenges.

 Erica is a member of a wide array of civic organizations National Black Caucus of Local Elected Officials, National League of Cities, Nashville Emerging Leaders, and Young Leaders Council.
 In addition, she is the Founder of the Gilmore Youth Leadership Institute an initiative for young girls ages 12-18 to become more civically and politically engaged.
 This initiative was housed at Fisk and Vanderbilt University.

-She is a third generation Nashvillian and the proud parent of Anyah Gilmore - Jones, a graduate of Martin Luther King, Jr. Magnet High School.
-Erica is the daughter of Tennessee House of Representatives Honorable Brenda Gilmore and Mr. Harry Gilmore.
+Erica is a third generation Nashvillian and the proud parent of Anyah Gilmore - Jones, a graduate of Martin Luther King, Jr. Magnet High School.
+She comes from a strong family tradition of public service.
+Erica Is the daughter of Harry Gilmore and the Honorable Brenda Gilmore who serves in the Tennessee House of Representatives.